An Overview of Arts Grants Available in Australia

 • The Balnaves Foundation.

-4. Arts Organisations: Connect with arts organisations and associations in your field.
+Connect with arts organisations and associations in your field.
 They often compile lists of grants relevant to their artistic discipline and share this information on their websites or through newsletters.

-5. Newsletters & Mailing Lists: Subscribe to newsletters and mailing lists of grant providers, arts organisations and grant databases.
+Subscribe to newsletters and mailing lists of grant providers, arts organisations and grant databases.
 They frequently send out updates on new funding opportunities.

-6. Social Media: Follow arts funding bodies, organisations and grant providers on social media.
+Follow arts funding bodies, organisations and grant providers on social media.
 They often post announcements about grant openings and deadlines

-7. Connect with Arts Funding Professionals: Collaborate with professionals who specialise in arts grant writing and fundraising.
+Collaborate with professionals who specialise in arts grant writing and fundraising.
 They can help you to identify suitable grants and assist in preparing grant applications.

-8. Community Arts Networks: Join local or regional community arts networks and forums.
+Join local or regional community arts networks and forums.
 These networks often share information about available grants and funding opportunities.

 Tips for a successful arts grant application

 Creating a compelling grant application requires a clear understanding of the funding criteria and a display of your artistic talent.
 Start by thoroughly reviewing the grant program’s guidelines and eligibility requirements.
-Address each criteria clearly and concisely in your application, demonstrating how your project aligns with the program’s objectives.
+Address each criterion clearly and concisely in your application, demonstrating how your project aligns with the program’s objectives.

 Next, focus on showcasing the artistic merit of your project.
 Share your unique vision, artistic achievements, and the impact your work has on both the arts community and the broader community.
 Provide support material, such as images, audiovisual content, or URLs, to help grant assessors gain a comprehensive understanding of your project.